About the Power Content Label

 - Solar - Solar electricity can be generated in two ways.
 One way involves focusing the heat of the sun on a central point that heats up.
 This heat is then used to produce steam, which turns an electricity turbine.
 Another way to harness solar power for electricity is using photovoltaic cells such as those seen on rooftops.
 Photovoltaic cells convert energy from the sun to electricity through an electrical process.
 Though each photovoltaic panel produces a relatively small amount of electricity, they can be grouped together to produce larger amounts.

-- Small hydroelectric (30 megawatts capacity or smaller) - Hydroelectric power plants transform the energy of falling water into electrical energy through the use of water wheels or hydraulic turbines.
-Small hydroelectric facilities may either use a small dam or river flows to harness the energy of the moving water.
-Federal law defines small hydroelectric as having a capacity of 30 megawatts or less (except in the case of efficiency improvements and conduit hydroelectric facilities pursuant to Public Utilities Code 399.12), and California uses this definition for purposes of the Power Content Label as well as other programs.
+- Small Hydroelectric Hydroelectric power plants transform the energy of falling water into electrical energy through the use of water wheels or hydraulic turbines.
+Small hydroelectric facilities may either use a small dam or river flows to harness the energy of the moving water, or small facilities that make use of water supply or conveyance systems, or incremental increases to hydroelectric facilities that result from repowering.

 - Wind - Wind energy is derived from the movement of air caused by the uneven heating of the earth's surface by the sun.
 Power from the wind is captured using wind turbines blades that turn as the wind blows to generate electricity.